A comprehensive spatial-temporal infection model: Applications

 \subsection{Fluctuations}

 The batch (SIR-like) model rests on the assumption that all profiles are spatially uniform.
-We explore the validity of this assumption in the presence of fluctuations or other non-uniformities, by considering the solution of a typical 1-D problem.
-We take
+We explore this assumption in the presence of fluctuations or other non-uniformities, by considering the solution of a typical 1-D problem in the absence of advection, in which case we have